Counselling for Partners of People with ADHD or Autism

 You’re Not Alone

-If you're partnered with someone with ADHD or Autism and seeking space to be heard, held, and supported – I'm here to move alongside you.
+If you're partnered with someone with ADHD or Autism and seeking space to be heard, held, supported and guided – I'm here to move alongside you.

 • I’m a Registered Social Worker (RSW) in Ontario, Nova Scotia, and Alberta, and can provide virtual counselling to residents of those provinces.